Do you include layover stops as part of your ‘country count’?

-Not to be mistaken for the ones we have at home, serving lattes and such, coffeeshops in Amsterdam act as legal dispensaries for the green stuff.
+Not to be mistaken for the ones we have at home, serving lattes and such, coffeeshops in Amsterdam act as legal dispensaries.
 They are tourist attractions of their own, so we checked out a place called Dampkring.
-Being the innocent bean that I am, I did not partake in anything other than an actual coffee and chilled out with the resident cat instead.
+I did not partake in anything other than an actual coffee but had the chance to chill out with the resident cat anyway.

 Shopped for souvenirs